Perspective | Here’s a list of the 10 greatest works of journalism of the past 10 years. Care to argue about it?

 7. Sheri Fink, “Five Days at Memorial: Life and Death in a Storm-Ravaged Hospital.”

-This narrative medical journalism, in the aftermath of Hurricane Katrina, written by a New York Times correspondent who is also a physician, is “compelling, compassionate, and unsettling.”
-The 2013 book expands on her Times reporting based on the 2005 disaster in New Orleans.
+This narrative medical journalism, written in the aftermath of Hurricane Katrina by the Pro Publica and New York Times correspondent who is also a physician, is “compelling, compassionate, and unsettling.”
+The 2013 book expands on her reporting based on the 2005 disaster in New Orleans.

 8. The 1619 Project, New York Times Magazine.